facebookarchive/react-native-fbsdk/README.md

   }
 );
 ```
-You'll need to enable the Remote JS Debug to see the `console.log()` output.
+You'll need to enable the [Debug JS Remotely](https://facebook.github.io/react-native/docs/debugging.html#chrome-developer-tools) to see the `console.log()` output.

 ## License
 See the LICENSE file.